-Students who fail to respond to adult requests, say "no", ignore or act out are demonstrating defiance and or lack of respect.
+Students who fail to respond to adult requests, say "no", ignore or act out are demonstrating defiance and/or lack of respect.

-May be assigned detention by a teacher, staff member or principal to those students who have made poor conduct choices.
+A teacher, staff member or administrator may assign detention to those students who have made poor conduct choices.
 Detention is after school from 3:00 to 4:00 p.m., Mondays through Thursdays.
 The student will be given a date to fulfill their detention.
-If this is not completed on this date, the student will be given in-school consequences and loss of potential extra-curricular privileges.
+If this is not completed on the assigned date, the student will be given in-school consequences and loss of potential extra-curricular privileges.
 A student who owes a detention is not eligible to participate in school activities.
 Parents will be notified of all offenses.